kindlmann/hale/README.md

 create a window with a modern OpenGL context and handle events.
-Describing where things are in 3D is facilitated by a vector math library; GLM is a path of least resistance, even with its extensive reliance on template.
+Describing where things are in 3D is facilitated by a vector math library; GLM is a path of least resistance, even with its extensive reliance on C++ templates.
 With time and experience, AntTweakBar or some other GL-based widget toolkit, may be relied upon.
 The hope is that Hale will gradually subsume code from GLK's "Deft" project (which is dead because [FLTK2 is